Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Conclusion

 \section{Conclusion}

 In this paper, we have presented \sol, an approach that allows drones and possibly other mobile devices to detect jamming at the physical layer (PHY) of the communication stack.
 Our solution works on raw I-Q samples extracted from the communication link, converts them into grayscale images, and uses \emph{sparse autoencoders} to detect discrepancies with the expected profile of the channel.
-Therefore, \sol\ can detect jamming well before its effect could cause a significant decrease in the quality of the main communication link.
-In turn, our solution allows drones to efficiently avoid the jammed area and maintain full control and safety.
+Therefore, \sol\ can detect jamming in low-BER regimes, i.e., well before its effect could cause a significant decrease in the quality of the main communication link.
+At the same time, our solution allows drones to efficiently avoid the jammed area and maintain complete control and safety.
 To test the effectiveness of our solution, we conducted an extensive measurement campaign, acquiring real-world data with different hardware, jamming strategies, and scenario configurations.
 We also tested the performance of \sol\ depending on various parameters, such as \ac{SNR} of the communication link, the distance from the jammer and the transmitter, the size of the training set, the number of samples acquired from the channel, the jammer oversampling ratio, and the jamming strategies.
-Our experimental assessment demonstrates, through a variety of results, the superiority of our solution compared to the current state-of-the-art across all the analyzed configuration parameters.

-In general, we believe our solution contributes to taking a step further toward the safe and secure integration of drones into daily life.
-As part of our future work, we plan to further investigate the effectiveness of \sol\ when applied for outdoor applications.
+Our experimental assessment demonstrates, through an extensive collection of results, the superiority of our solution compared to the current state-of-the-art across all the analyzed configuration parameters.
+In general, our solution contributes to taking a step further toward the safe and secure integration of drones into daily life.
+As part of our future work, we plan to investigate further the effectiveness of \sol\, e.g., when applied for outdoor applications.